 SEL provides a comprehensive framework that integrates traditional emotional education with non-cognitive skills.
 It guides children through a systematic approach, making the learning of non-cognitive skills structured, sequential, and replicable.
 As a result, SEL is globally favored and seen as a solution for addressing future crises faced by children and adolescents.

-How can one learn Social and Emotional Learning (SEL)?
-Where can one study Social and Emotional Learning (SEL)?
+How and Where can we learn Social and Emotional Learning

 SEL in the Classroom